 2 - CEO Update

 ARPANSA’s CEO provided an update on recent ARPANSA activities.
-This covered a range of items including: the outcomes of the recent United Nations Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management; a visit to the Okiluoto deep geological waste repository in Finland; recent regional international engagement; the meetings of the Radiation Health and Safety Advisory Council and Nuclear Safety Committee, including work previously referred from the RHC; the recent ARPANSA Licence Holder Forum and its keynote speech on Artificial Intelligence (AI) risks; updates to the National Diagnostic Reference Levels used to compare patient radiation doses; and the publication of the World Health Organisation (WHO) systematic review on radiofrequency (RF) electromagnetic fields (EMF) and health, and the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) report annex on second primary cancers after radiotherapy.
+This covered a range of items including: the outcomes of the recent United Nations Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management; a visit to the Okiluoto deep geological waste repository in Finland; recent regional international engagement; the meetings of the Radiation Health and Safety Advisory Council and Nuclear Safety Committee, including work previously referred from the RHC; the recent ARPANSA Licence Holder Forum and its keynote speech on Artificial Intelligence (AI) risks; updates to the National Diagnostic Reference Levels used to compare patient radiation doses; and the publication of both the World Health Organisation (WHO) systematic review on radiofrequency (RF) electromagnetic fields (EMF) and health, and the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) report annex on second primary cancers after radiotherapy.

 2.1 - Media Enquiries